doublechiang/lab_systems/README.md

 ## Installation.
 support bundle, use "bundle install" to update the required module.

+## Development
+Since it will check the current time.
+You can copy dhcpd.leases file from the server to get the working valid sample. rake development

 ## Testing
-Since it will check the current time.
-You can copy dhcpd.leases file from the server to get the working valid sample. scp cchiang@10.16.0.1:/var/lib/dhcpd/dhcpd.leases . scp cchiang@10.16.0.1:lab_systems/system.yml .
+Use bundle exec rake to test the application, default is to run the spec with rspec

 ## Problem when deploy

 WEBrick very slow, check the solution from https://stackoverflow.com/questions/1156759/webrick-is-very-slow-to-respond-how-to-speed-it-up
 Changed the source of ruby code /share/ruby/webrick/server.rb to remove dns lookup, otherwise it's very slow

-## Testing
-Use bundle exec rake to test the application.